hellopradeep69/topen/README.md

 - Btop - Opens a beautiful btop gui in your terminal
 - lf - Opens a file manager in your terminal with regard of your home directory
 - gitgo - Opens the currect repo in browser if available
-- ytdown - yep as name suggest it download yt video using yt-dlp and provide beautiful ui
+- ytdown - yep as name suggest it download yt video/audio using yt-dlp and beautiful ui
 - lazygit - opens lazygit for your cwd , only if git repo is present
 - twander - passing with directory as argument opens tmux session with cwd (if session not exists create new one )